Skip to main content

 Once the rooming house is sold, the rooming house operator or their agent should tell you that the property is sold and that the same rent you are already paying should now be paid to the new owner.
 You will be given the new details for paying rent.

-You must receive notice if the operator wants you to move out
+You must receive notice if the rooming house operator wants you to move out

 If you receive a notice to vacate, it must include evidence showing that the rooming house operator intends to sell the property or has sold it.
-This evidence must be either a signed contract of sale or a clear and legally valid sales authority.
-A sales authority is a document that appoints a real estate agency to sell a property.
+This evidence must be either a signed contract of sale or a clear and legally valid sales authority (a document that appoints a real estate agency to sell a property).

 You must give notice if you want to move out

-If you want to move out, because your rooming house is being or has been sold, there are rules you must follow, including giving the rooming house operator a notice of intention to vacate with the correct amount of advanced warning.
-You can do this if you were not told of the operator’s plans to sell before you signed your rooming house agreement, or if you receive a notice to vacate and want to move out earlier than the date given.
+If you want to move out because your rooming house is being or has been sold, there are rules you must follow, including giving the rooming house operator a ‘notice of intention to vacate’ with the correct amount of advanced warning.
+You can do this if you were not told of the rooming house operator’s plans to sell before you signed your rooming house agreement, or if you receive a notice to vacate and want to move out earlier than the date given.

 If the rooming house operator did not tell you about their plans to sell the property before you signed your rooming house agreement, you can tell them that you want to move out.
 You can do this even if you have a fixed-term agreement.

-If your rooming house operator gives you a notice to vacate because the property has been, or is being sold, and you want to move out before the vacate date that is in the notice to vacate, you can give a notice of intention to vacate.
+If the rooming house operator gives you a notice to vacate because the property has been or is being sold, and you want to move out before the vacate date in the notice to vacate, you can give a notice of intention to vacate.

 For information on giving a notice of intention to vacate, see our page on ending or breaking your lease.